Sound poetry

-Sound poetry is an artistic form bridging literacy and musical composition, in which the phonetic aspects of human speech are foregrounded instead of more conventional semantic and syntactic values; "verse without words".
+Sound poetry is an artistic form bridging literary and musical composition, in which the phonetic aspects of human speech are foregrounded instead of more conventional semantic and syntactic values; "verse without words".
 By definition, sound poetry is intended primarily for performance.

 History and development

-The vanguards of the 20th century
+20th century

 While it is sometimes argued that the roots of sound poetry are to be found in oral poetry traditions, the writing of pure sound texts that downplay the roles of meaning and structure is a 20th-century phenomenon.
 The Futurist and Dadaist Vanguards of the beginning of this century were the pioneers in creating the first sound poetry forms.
 Filippo Tommaso Marinetti discovered that onomatopoeias were useful to describe a battle in Tripoli where he was a soldier, creating a sound text that became a sort of a spoken photograph of the battle.
 Dadaists were more involved in sound poetry and they invented different categories: